SEC Increases Exclusion of Proposals - 2023-2025

 Read the full text here.

-Pax World Fund: ING— From Sustainability to Business Value, February 2018
+From Sustainability to Business Value

 ING interviewed 210 finance executives in US-based large-cap and mid-cap companies about the importance of sustainability to corporate strategies.
 They found that over 80% of firms are embedding sustainable thinking into their business growth plans and that nearly half reported that sustainability concerns actively influence their growth strategies.
 The firms with the most robust sustainability strategies tend to have had better revenue, borrowing and credit-ratings outcomes.